 “If this story touches one other family and helps them, then they’re both heroes.
 Cord blood saved our lives: saved my son’s life, and showed me what life is all about.”
 (Wendy Doheney)

 There are around 9,500 new diagnoses of leukaemia in the UK every year.
-Leukaemia usually starts in the bone marrow, where new blood cells are made and leads to the overproduction of abnormal white blood cells, the part of the immune system that normally defend the body against infection.
+Leukaemia usually starts in the bone marrow, where new blood cells are made and lead to the overproduction of abnormal white blood cells, the part of the immune system that normally defends the body against infection.

 In healthy people, blood stem cells (haematopoietic stem cells, or HSCs) in the bone marrow divide to produce more stem cells or immature cells that become mature blood cells over time.
 Blood stem cells can become myeloid stem cells and go on to become red blood cells, platelets or white of blood cells.
 Or, they become lymphoid stem cells and eventually one of three types of specialist white blood cells (B lymphocytes, T lymphocytes or killer cells).

 The different types of leukaemia are defined by the type of white blood cell affected (myeloid or lymphatic) and the way the disease progresses.
 The main types of leukaemia are: